About this course

 - interpret and transmit their knowledge, skills and ideas to specialist and non-specialist audiences

-- Be able to apply their knowledge and skills to demonstrate autonomy, expert judgment, adaptability and responsibility as a practitioner and learner in the field of construction law.
+Be able to apply their knowledge and skills, a practitioner and learner in the field of construction law, to demonstrate:

 Advanced understanding of the changing knowledge base in the relevant area(s) of law